shelkemayur2002/new/README.md

 1. The SKU list does not include a Clear Filters button.
 2. Once a filter is applied, there is no way to reset the list to default view.

-**Expected Result:** Clear Filters button should reset the applied filters.
+**Expected Result:** A Clear Filters option should reset all applied filters to default view.
-**Actual Result:** No option to clear filters; user must manually remove each filter.
+**Actual Result:** No clear/reset option is available; user must manually remove each filter.

 **Category:**  UI